 Our Policy and Procedure

 Our Policy for environmental and social review of transactions (Policy) outlines the principles that we apply to meet our corporate values.
 Our Procedure for environmental and social review of transactions outlines how we implement this policy.
-The Procedure also incorporates a checklist to ensure a consistent review approach and provide an audit record.
+The Procedure also incorporates a checklist to ensure a consistent review approach.

-We screen all transactions for their environmental and social risk (as per the diagram below).
+In line with our Policy and Procedure we screen transactions for their environmental and social risk (as per the diagram below).
 We also undertake a risk evaluation where a potential for environmental and/or social risk is identified.
-This evaluation is usually undertaken using the International Finance Corporation (IFC, a part of the World Bank Group) Performance Standards, a widely used and understood global standard, as our environmental and social benchmark.
+This risk evaluation is usually undertaken using the International Finance Corporation (IFC, a part of the World Bank Group) Performance Standards, a widely used and understood global standard, as our environmental and social benchmark.
 This risk management framework is explained in more detail in our Policy and Procedure, including the rare occasions where we may use a different, albeit equivalent or more stringent benchmark.
 For projects located in Australia, we consider our benchmark to have been met if relevant Australian government approvals have been obtained.